Methodology

 P5 dry-run | Tool is read-only by design (nvidia-smi, lsof).
 Read-write-distinction and force-yes are still uncovered in v0.1.3. |

-When a tool is scored under an audit profile, the suppressed checks still appear on the per-tool page, tagged N/A by category with a pointer to the profile that excluded them.
-The reader sees what was excluded and why; the checks are not silently removed.
+When a tool is scored under an audit profile, the suppressed audits still appear on the per-tool page, tagged N/A by category with a pointer to the profile that excluded them.
+The reader sees what was excluded and why; the audits are not silently removed.

 Every audit-profile change is a registry change, reviewed in the open.
 There is no per-tool override that does not show its work.